mhpob/FaaSr_workshop/README.md

 ### Using Minio client

 You can also use the mc_ls command to browse the outputs in the console:
+Remember to replace "yourname" with your actual name in these commands, just as you did in the configuration file.

 ```
 mc_ls("play/faasr/FaaSr_workshop_yourname")